TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 The custom PHP class :php:`\MyVendor\MyExtension\EventListener\NullMailer` serves as the listener whose :php:`handleEvent()` method is called, once the :yaml:`event` is dispatched.
+The name of the listened event is specified as a typed argument to that dispatch method.
+:php:`handleEvent(\TYPO3\CMS\Core\Mail\Event\AfterMailerInitializationEvent $event)` will
+for example listen on the event `AfterMailerInitializationEvent`.

 The :yaml:`identifier` is a common name, so orderings can be built upon the identifier, the optional :yaml:`before` and :yaml:`after` attributes allow for custom sorting against the :yaml:`identifier` of other listeners.
+If no :yaml:`identifier` is specified, the service name (usually the fully-qualified class name of the listener) is automatically used.

 If no attribute :yaml:`method` is given, the class is treated as invokable, thus its :php:`__invoke()` method will be called: